Jesse-L3/Jesse-L3/README.md

 <div>
   <h3>contact</h3>
   As you might know, i am currently a starter Front-end developer looking for a job.
-  Wanna get in touch with me or are you a employer looking to hire?
+  Wanna get in touch with me or are you an employer looking to hire?
   Than feel free to contact me through LinkedIn.<br>